Roswell incident: Popular fiction

 The incident spread internationally through films depicting the key points of Roswell conspiracy theories.
 In the 1980 independently distributed film Hangar 18, an alien ship crashes in the desert of the US Southwest.
 Debris and bodies are recovered, but their existence is covered up by the government.
 Director James L. Conway summarized the film as "a modern-day dramatization of the Roswell incident".
 Conway later revisited the concept in 1995 when he filmed the Star Trek: Deep Space Nine episode "Little Green Men"; in that episode, characters travel to 1947, triggering the Roswell incident, with their ship being stored in Hangar 18.
 In the 1996 film Independence Day, an alien invasion prompts the revelation of a Roswell crash and cover-up, including experiments on alien corpses.
-The 2008 film Indiana Jones and the Kingdom of the Crystal Skull sees the protagonist on a quest for an alien body from the Roswell Incident.
+The 2008 film Indiana Jones and the Kingdom of the Crystal Skull sees the titular protagonist on a quest for an alien body from the Roswell Incident.

 In the 1990s, Roswell became the most well-known of the early flying saucer accounts, due in part to frequent portrayals of a Roswell conspiracy on television.
 The hit series The X-Files featured the Roswell incident as a recurring element.
 The show's second episode "Deep Throat", introduced a Roswell alien crash into the show's mythology.
 The comical 1996 episode "Jose Chung's From Outer Space" satirized the recently broadcast Santilli Alien Autopsy hoax film.
 After the success of The X-Files, Roswell alien conspiracies were featured in other sci-fi drama series, including Dark Skies (1996–97) and Taken (2002).
 Starting in 1998, Pocket Books published a series of young adult novels titled Roswell High; from 1999 to 2002, the books were adapted into the WB/UPN TV series Roswell, with a second adaption released in 2019 under the title Roswell, New Mexico.

 Journalist Toby Smith has described Roswell as the "embarkation point" for mass media and pop culture treatment of UFOs, crashed saucers, and aliens on Earth.
 In a 2001 episode of the animated comedy Futurama, titled "Roswell That Ends Well", protagonists from the 31st century travel back in time and cause the Roswell incident.
-The animated series American Dad features an alien named Roger who crashed at Roswell.
+The animated series American Dad! features an alien named Roger who crashed at Roswell.
 The 2006 comedy Alien Autopsy revolves around the 1990s creation of the Santilli hoax film.
 The 2011 Simon Pegg comedy Paul tells the story of Roswell tourists who rescue a grey alien.
+Steven Spielberg's 2026 film Disclosure Day portrays the Roswell incident as the beginning of encounters from an alien civilization the U.S. government covered up, which the main characters of the film reveal to the world.